Howard University logo

 Is Howard University the right fit for me?

 Whether Howard University is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (41% admit rate), cost ($28,450/year out-of-state), campus culture in Washington, and available programs.
+Key factors to consider: admissions selectivity (41% admit rate), avg net price ($50,539/year after aid), campus culture in Washington, and available programs.
 Use CollegeCove's compare tool to weigh Howard University against similar schools side-by-side.

 Quick Facts